timoklimmer/aml-template/README.md

 - creating a model training pipeline incl. hyperparameter optimization
 - creating and deploying an inferencing webservice incl. authentication and logging.

-AML's AutoML is not included yet but will likely be in future.
+AML's AutoML is not included yet but maybe in future.

 The repo can be used with VS.Code, PyCharm, Jupyter Lab, Jupyter, ... whereby the experience with VS.Code is probably the best.